-Box 2.
+In this regard, one of the keystones in efforts to eradicate poverty should be the protection of Box 2.
 Impact of Climate Change on Poverty

-Climate change, in particular, presents a discouraging panorama for the poor, as it exacerbates droughts, floods, crop losses, rising sea levels, more frequent and intense storms and widespread species extinction, increasing people's vulnerability and threatening their livelihoods.
-Populations in coastal and border areas, as well as in dry corridors, are most affected with important and losses damage accumulated over decades (IPCC, 2014).
+Climate change, in particular, presents a discouraging panorama for the poor, as it exacerbates droughts, floods, crop losses, rising sea levels, more frequent and intense storms and widespread species people's extinction, increasing vulnerability and threatening their livelihoods.
+Populations in coastal and border areas, as well as in dry corridors, are most affected with important losses and damage accumulated over decades (IPCC, 2014).

-recent years and more and more forcefully, they propose that public and private sector investment conducive to creating environmental assets (biodiversity, land and water) offer solid returns for poverty reduction and for economic growth in favor of the poor, while accelerating SDG achievement.
+ecosystems and biodiversity, given the services they offer to people living in poverty, and specifically women and children (e.g., food, fresh water, soil protection, disease regulation, flood control, drought mitigation).
+Both the IPCC 5 WG II Assessment Report10 and the IPBES Americas Assessment11 have reaffirmed these approaches in recent years and more and more forcefully, they propose that public and private sector investment conducive to creating environmental assets (biodiversity, land and water) offer solid returns for poverty reduction and for economic growth in favor of the poor, while accelerating SDG achievement.

-This link between poverty reduction and ecosystem integrity is recognized in the Organic Law of the Environment No. 7554 and in the policy, "Toward a citizen agenda in public environmental management" (2015), which points to conservation and improvement of natural heritage as the basis for sustainable development and poverty eradication, by improving economic instruments to promote sustainable consumption and production patterns, the internalization of environmental costs and more equitable distribution of benefits of natural heritage, particularly on behalf of the populations most vulnerable and most dependent on natural resources.
+This link between poverty reduction and ecosystem integrity is recognized in the Organic Law of the Environment No. 7554 and in the policy, "Toward a citizen agenda in public environmental management" (2015), which points to conservation and improvement of natural heritage as the basis for sustainable development and poverty eradication, by improving economic instruments to promote sustainable consumption and production patterns, the internalization of environmental costs and more equitable distribution of benefits